Xequah/independent-project-w1/README.md

 ## Technologies Used

-HTML
+HTML,
-CSS
+CSS,
-Bootstrap
+and Bootstrap

 ### License

 This software is licensed under the MIT license.
-Copyright (c) 2016
+Copyright (c) 2018